pagkly/Zed/Investopedia3/Understanding Two-Tailed Tests.md

 ## Two-Tailed vs. One-Tailed Test

-When a hypothesis test is set up to show that the sample mean would be higher _or_ lower than the population mean, this is referred to as a [one-tailed test](https://www.investopedia.com/terms/o/one-tailed-test.asp).
+When a hypothesis test is set up to show that the sample mean would be higher _or_ lower than the population mean, this is referred to as a [[one-tailed test]](https://www.investopedia.com/terms/o/one-tailed-test.asp).
 The one-tailed test gets its name from testing the area under one of the tails (sides) of a normal distribution.
 When using a one-tailed test, an analyst is testing for the possibility of the relationship in one direction of interest, and completely disregarding the possibility of a relationship in another direction.

 If the sample being tested falls into the one-sided critical area, the alternative hypothesis will be accepted instead of the null hypothesis.
 A one-tailed test is also known as a directional hypothesis or directional test.